 The growth is even more accelerated for livestream shopping.

-China, the biggest eCommerce market, it’s also dominating the livestream shopping phenomenon.
-Backed up by platforms like Taobao, where more than half of the shoppers purchase directly from live video experiences, its total livestream shopping market size it’s expected to reach almost $413 billion by the end of 2023.
+China, the biggest eCommerce market, it’s also dominating the live shopping phenomenon.
+Backed up by platforms like Taobao, where more than half of the shoppers purchase directly from live video experiences, its total live shopping market size it’s expected to reach almost $413 billion by the end of 2023.
 Nearly 230 times more than in 2015, when it was evaluated at “just” $1.8 billion.

 Livestream shopping can bring conversational commerce into the online space.
 But more than that, it brings the human touch eCommerce is missing.
 It stands against faceless commerce, supports online businesses that want to bring the perks of in-store shopping to the online environment.